zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

    5. Collect all IP addresses for the *Name* and add the address or addresses to *Name Servers* for that *Name* and go to next *Name*.

-4. Output the *Name Servers* set.
+5. Output the *Name Servers* set.

 ### Outputs

 * A set of name servers, where each unique name server name links to a possibly empty set of its IP addresses:
   * Non-empty set: The normal case.
-  * Empty set: No addresses were available, also a normal case.
+  * Empty set: No addresses were available.
-  * Undefined set: [Get-Undel-Data] returned an empty or undefined set.

 ### Dependencies